-Clinical studies found that AR-V7+ patients do not benefit from AR-targeted therapies
+Clinical studies found that Nuclear AR-V7+ patients do not benefit from AR-targeted therapies

 Study 1: Nuclear AR-V7 presence predicts lack of effectiveness of AR-targeted therapies1

-A study published in JAMA Oncology from Memorial Sloan Kettering Cancer Center demonstrated that mCRPC patients with AR-V7+ CTCs had a 76% reduction of risk of death when treated with chemotherapy.
+A study published in JAMA Oncology from Memorial Sloan Kettering Cancer Center demonstrated that mCRPC patients with AR-V7+ circulating tumor cells (CTCs) experience faster progression and lower median overall survival when compared to mCRPC patients with AR-V7- CTCs.
+The presence of AR-V7 protein in the nucleus signals resistance to continued AR-targeted therapies and is associated with rapid disease progression and shorter cancer-specific survival.
 This suggests that patients with detectable blood levels of AR-V7 should consider life-prolonging chemotherapy as an alternative to potentially less effective and more expensive hormonal treatment with AR-targeted therapies.

-In the chart below, note that all patients who were nuclear AR-V7+ and treated with an AR-targeted therapy died within 12 months, underscoring lack of efficacy of AR-targeted therapies in this patient population.
+In the chart below, note that all patients who were nuclear AR-V7+ and treated with an AR-targeted therapy progressed to end stage within 12 months, underscoring lack of efficacy of AR-targeted therapies in this patient population.

 AR-V7+ patients treated with AR-targeted therapies had significantly reduced overall survival2*

-Study 2: Nuclear-specific localization is required for accurate test results2
+Study 3: Nuclear-specific localization of AR-V7 is required for accurate test results3

 A 2016 study published in European Urology analyzed outcomes for patients with mCRPC on AR-targeted therapies and standard chemotherapy.
-The authors found that patients with nuclear AR-V7 in CTCs were very likely to survive longer on taxane-based chemotherapy, whereas location agnostic AR-V7 expression was less prognostic and not predictive.
+The authors found that patients who had nuclear AR-V7+ CTCs were likely to survive longer on taxane-based chemotherapy, whereas location agnostic AR-V7 expression (AR-V7 present in either nucleus, cytoplasm, or both) was less prognostic and not predictive of treatment response.